 To start your equal parts simple syrup, you’ll pour one cup of water into a saucepan and add one cup of cane sugar.
 Turn on your heat source to medium and stir occasionally until your sugar dissolves.
-Remove from heat and let the syrup cool before using.
+You want to bring the syrup to a simmer, not a fully boil over medium heat.
+Remove from heat and let the syrup cool at room temperature or in the refrigerator before using.

 NOTE: This ratio should also work with any other sweetener of choice, including liquid sweeteners like honey or sugar-free options like stevia.

 ALTERNATIVE RATIO: Try making rich simple syrup by using twice the amount of sweetener for water.
+This will have a longer shelf life due to the increased sugar content.
 If you want to take things a step further, turn that rich simple syrup into a gomme syrup with the addition of an emulsifier known as gum arabic.

 Now that you have a basic simple syrup at the ready, you have nearly infinite ways to flavor it!
 Here are some of my favorite ways to infuse this sugar syrup:

 - Peels - Using citrus zest, fruit or veggie peels is a quick way to add flavor to your simple syrups.
 Try using the scraps from your citrus, apples, pears, or cucumbers.

 - Berries & Fresh Fruit - I can’t think of a single berry that I don’t like to turn into a syrup flavor.
 If you want to be extra economical, try using the tops and hulls of your strawberries instead of using the whole berry.